DPhil in International Relations

 Do I need to contact anyone before I apply?

 You are advised to review the profiles of academic staff before you apply as successful applications always depend on the DPIR's capacity to offer appropriate supervision.
 A supervisor should be a permanent member of the Department of Politics and International Relations.
-You are not required to make contact with any prospective supervisors before you apply, as the DPIR arranges supervision for successful applicants.
-General questions about the course should be directed to the course administrator via the contact details provided on this page.
+You may want to contact academic staff members before you apply and explore their willingness to supervise.

 Completing your application